LoyWeiWin/Grasshopper_ArduinoCommunication/README.md

 # Grasshopper_ArduinoCommunication Library

 The **Grasshopper_ArduinoCommunication** library is designed to facilitate seamless interaction between Grasshopper and Arduino boards.
-This library provides users with a suite of plugins to enhance communication and create a smoother, more intuitive workflow.
+This repo provides users with a list of guide to assist you to communicate with Arduino boards or vice versa.

 ## Features
 - **Compatibility:** Supports Arduino UNO, NANO, and Mega boards.